 Even when bold pioneers in the 1970s made the case – during an ongoing petrol shortage and the introduction of carless days – that it would make sense to make space on the bridge for active travellers?
 Still no dice.

-That day, one brave bunch made the dash from Northcote (including Judy Barfoot in her 70s!), to show it could be done.
+In September, one brave bunch made the dash from Northcote (including Judy Barfoot in her 70s!), to show it could be done.
 Love the quote from Cycle Action’s then-deputy chair Graeme Knowles:

 Finally, let’s flashback for a moment to the opening of the bridge in 1959, when Aucklanders were given the first and officially last chance to walk freely across the bridge.